Apple sees revenue growth accelerating after setting record for iPhone sales, China strength

 Apple Chief Executive Officer Tim Cook told Reuters in an interview that the company now has an active installed base of 1.65 billion devices, compared with 1.5 billion devices a year ago.
 Cook also said Apple now has an installed base of more than 1 billion iPhones, an increase over the 900 million the company most recently disclosed in 2019.

-The pandemic’s travel restrictions disrupted Apple’s product development cycle, with a late launch of its 5G devices temporarily wiping as much as $100 billion from its market capitalization in October.

-But even then, Cook and others were optimistic that the phones would become strong sellers, citing early sales data in China.
-The prediction proved correct, with fiscal first-quarter sales in China rising 57% to $21.31 billion, compared with $13.58 billion a year earlier.
+China proved a strong market for iPhone, with overall sales there rising 57% to $21.31 billion.

-“We had two of the top three selling smartphones in urban China,” Cook told Reuters in an interview, adding that many of the company’s other products and services also sold well.
-Cook said that Apple gained iPhone sales in China both from customers switching from rival Android devices as well as existing customers upgrading devices, but said “upgraders in particular set an all-time record in China.”
+“We had two of the top three selling smartphones in urban China,” Cook told Reuters in an interview, adding that “upgraders in particular set an all-time record in China.”

-Mac sales reached $8.68 billion, in line with analyst expectations of $8.69 billion.
-Apple in November released its first laptop and desktop computers with processor chips of its own design, breaking a nearly 15-year partnership with Intel Corp.

-Sales of iPads were $8.44 billion compared with analyst expectations of $7.46 billion.
+Mac sales hit expectations at $8.68 billion.
+Sales of iPads, services and wearable topped Wall Street targets.
+IPad revenue was $8.44 billion and the services business, which includes its new Apple One bundle of television, music and cloud storage services, had $15.76 billion in revenue.

 Cook told Reuters that sales of Macs, iPads and the iPhone 12 Pro model all ran into “supply constraints.”
 He said that “semiconductors are very tight” but that other areas of the supply chain contributed to the constraints as well.

-The company’s services business, which includes its new Apple One bundle of television, music and cloud storage services, had $15.76 billion in revenue, compared with analyst estimates of $14.80 billion.

-Cook told Reuters that Apple has 620 million paying subscribers on its platform, ahead of its goal to have 600 million subscribers by the end of 2020.
+Apple has 620 million paying subscribers on its platform, ahead of its goal to have 600 million subscribers by the end of 2020, Cook said.

 The services segment also includes sales from Apple’s App Store, whose billing practices have become a flashpoint of conflict with “Fortnite” creator Epic Games and whose privacy rules have ticked off a public spat with Facebook Inc.

-Apple’s wearables and accessories segment, which includes the Apple Watch and AirPods product lines, hit $12.97 billion in revenue, versus analyst estimates of $11.96 billion.
+Apple’s wearables and accessories segment, which includes the Apple Watch and AirPods product lines, hit $12.97 billion in revenue.
 Apple in December released the AirPods Max, a $550 set of over-ear wireless headphones, with shipment dates stretching months into the future within hours of the product’s launch.
 Cook said short supplies of the AirPods Max could continue into the company’s current fiscal second quarter.

-Reporting by Stephen Nellis in San Francisco; Editing by Lisa Shumaker and Peter Henderson
+Reporting by Stephen Nellis in San Francisco; Additional reporting by Subrat Patnaik in Bengaluru; Editing by Lisa Shumaker and Peter Henderson

 Our Standards: The Thomson Reuters Trust Principles.